 Expert Tip: As an enclosed system, ASRS can be the right solution for your drop off/pick up location.
 ASRS keeps items safe from dust and debris and reduces exposure to contaminants.
 If one person stores the tool, kit or order, another can retrieve these items without coming into contact with anyone.

-If you aren’t currently using automation as part of your consolidation process, consider a horizontal carousel to increase productivity and provide safe access to multiple users.
+If you aren’t currently using automation as part of your consolidation process, consider a Horizontal Carousel Module to increase productivity and provide safe access to multiple users.
 Learn More About Order Consolidation

 Reduce Labor to Flatten the Curve